thierr26/thierr26_personal_notes_sphinx_sources/source/fs_win_no_privilege.rst

 ----------

 .. index::
-  single: GNAT Community Edition (on Windows)
+  single: GNU Octave (on Windows)
   single: MSYS2

 `GNU Octave <https://wiki.octave.org/GNU_Octave_Wiki>`_ is an interpreted language, similar to `Matlab <https://en.wikipedia.org/wiki/MATLAB>`_.

-Download the Zip archive for the latest version (octave-5.1.0-w64-64.zip at the time of this writing) from https://ftp.gnu.org/gnu/octave/windows, unzip it and run the ``post-install.bat`` file.
+Download the Zip archive for the latest version (octave-5.2.0-w64-64.zip at the time of this writing) from https://ftp.gnu.org/gnu/octave/windows, unzip it and run the ``post-install.bat`` file.

 Once more, update your ``Path`` variable (add the directory containing the ``octave.vbs`` file).

+If you want to be able to use Octave in text mode in the Windows console, make sure to also add to the path the subdirectory (``mingw64\bin``) that contains ``octave-cli.exe``. ``octave-cli.exe`` launches Octave without graphical user interface.

 If you see a warning about a failure to set locale, you need to add the Perl executable directory to your path (Perl comes with Octave for Windows in